codingburgas/Profitix/README.md

 ## <img src= "resources/linux_logo.png" alt="linux logo"> Linux Dependencies (WSL):

-#### - CMake GCC, Clang & GDB build-essential dialog make (Install with package manager of your distribution, apt for Ubuntu);
+#### - cmake gcc clang gdb build-essential dialog make (Install with package manager of your distribution, apt for Ubuntu);

 ## In CLion, WSL is required as a toolchain and has to be added manually